 • Dress: Wear long sleeves, long pants, and light-colored, loose-fitting clothing

-• Defend: Properly apply an approved repellent such as DEET, picaridin, IR3535, oil of lemon-eucalyptus or any other EPA-registered repellent
+• Defend: Properly apply an approved repellent containing picaridin, DEET, IR3535, oil of lemon-eucalyptus, or other EPA-approved ingredients

 |